luizgdsmdev/Javascript-studies/basics/prototype/intro.md

 console.log(Human.prototype.speak());//Shows 'New source, changed from the 'obj' object.' changed above by '__proto__' let obj2 = new Human(30);

-console.log(obj2.speak());//Shows 'New source, changed from the 'obj' object.', confirming that prototype was changed
+console.log(obj2.speak());//Shows 'New source, changed from the 'obj' object.', confirming that the prototype was changed
 ````

 #### Prototype Characteristics: Mutability